SeanHollen/How-Java-Is-Verbose/README.md

 People love to hate Java.
 One of the most common reasons people give for disliking it is that it is "verbose."
 I will explain why people think this.
 I will go over various features that make the language needlessly verbose.
-For a basic of comparison, I'll use Javascript, Typescript, Python, and C#.
+For a basis of comparison, I'll use Javascript, Typescript, Python, and C#.

 1. [Boilerplate](#boilerplate)
 2. [Import Statements](#import-statements)